 - Introduce resistance against MLN disease directly into parent inbred lines of popular commercial maize varieties, which are currently susceptible to the disease, and reintroduce them into the farmers' fields in Kenya with possible scaling out to other countries in East Africa - Build expertise of Kenyan scientists and stakeholders through seminars, workshops, scientific visits, support and mentor one Kenyan student to conduct PhD research within the project.

-Specifics of the target gene(s) and phenotype(s): A strong quantitative trait locus (QTL) on maize chromosome 6 confers a high-level of resistance against MLN disease.
+A strong quantitative trait locus (QTL) on maize chromosome 6 confers a high-level of resistance against MLN disease.